rchopra/rchopra.github.io/syllabus.md

 ### Late policy

-{: .highlight }
 Assignment due dates will be visible on the course website and on EdStem.
 All assignments will be due at 11:59 p.m.
 ET on the due date.
 A lot of the content we will cover builds upon previous content.
 As such, you need to make sure you're keeping up with the course, including turning work in on time.
-You have 5 late assignments that you can use throughout the semester for a 15% penalty.
-I will keep track of these.
-No work will be accepted more than 1 week late because I want to make sure that you understand the topics we've covered before moving on.
+Each day an assignment is turned in late will result in a 10% penalty. **No work will be accepted more than three days late** because I want to make sure that you understand the topics we've covered before moving on.

 {: .warning }
-This means that any homework/project assignment that is turned in late will only be eligible for 85% credit.
+This means that any homework/project assignment that is turned in late will only be subject to the following adjustments:
+- 1 Day Late: -10%
+- 2 Days Late: -20%
+- 3 Days Late: -30%

 ### Labs